-If you’re not familiar with the health savings account, it’s important to learn about this option and all the benefits that that they can offer.
-These accounts are often called HSAs and they are basically a saving account that helps you pay for expenses that are health related.
-Usually these accounts are a part of health plans that have high deductibles.
-Pre tax dollars are saved for medical expenses that are current or in the future, which can definitely offer a variety of benefits.
+If you’re not familiar with the health savings account, it’s important to learn about this option and all the benefits that it can offer.
+These accounts are often called HSAs and they are basically a saving account that helps you pay for expenses that are health-related.
+Usually, these accounts are a part of health plans that have high deductibles.
+Pre-tax dollars are saved for medical expenses that are current or in the future, which can definitely offer a variety of benefits.
 Here is a look at just a few of the benefits you can enjoy with a health savings account.

 Benefit #1 – Save on Health Care Costs